 Effective tax rate.
 Our effective tax rate was 29.3% for 2015 and 27.1% for 2014.
 The effective tax rates in both periods were positively impacted by lower tax rates in certain foreign jurisdictions.
 The effective tax rate for 2015 was also impacted by the tax effects of the \$2.2 billion of impairments and other charges, a change in mix of geographic earnings in which we experienced low levels of United States income during the year, additional valuation allowances booked on foreign deferred tax assets, a \$199 million foreign currency exchange loss in Venezuela, and non-deductible costs related to the pending Baker Hughes acquisition.
 The effective tax rate for 2014 was positively impacted by a \$201 million net operating loss valuation allowance released as a result of a reorganization of our legal entity structure in Brazil.
-This was partially offset by the following other items in 2014: tax expenses related to the settlement of a research and development credit with the United States tax authorities, and tax expenses related to other unrecognized tax benefits.
+This was partially offset by the following other items in 2014: tax expenses related to Macondo, which was tax-effected at the United States statutory rate, a write-off of certain prepaid tax assets recorded in Iraq, additional tax expenses related to the settlement of a research and development credit with the United States tax authorities, and tax expenses related to other unrecognized tax benefits.
 See Note 10 to the consolidated financial statements for further information regarding income taxes.